Isaacprogi/fetch-contextualize/README.md

   </React.StrictMode>,
 )
 ```
-You can always define your api config  in a differenct file and import it.
+You can always define your `api config data`  in a differenct file and import it.

 ### Axios configuration